bogwonch/dotfiles/Repos/Xresources/.config/xresources/colors/README.md

 # Xresources colors

-Symlink one of the palletes to "colors" for the scheme to be picked up!
+Symlink one of the palletes to ~$HOME/.config/xresources/pallete~ for the scheme to be picked up!